Who we are

 Our library is a calm, welcoming space designed to nurture a love of reading in every learner.
 Soft seating, bright colours, and cosy corners create a comfortable environment where children can explore books at their own pace.
 The area includes a wide range of stories and picture books, encouraging curiosity, imagination, and relaxation.
 It’s also used for quiet reading time, storytelling sessions, and small group literacy work.

-Our sensory room is a peaceful, low-lit space where children can relax, self-regulate, and take a break from the busyness of the day.
+Our sensory rooms are peaceful, low-lit spaces where children can relax, self-regulate, and take a break from the busyness of the day.
 Soft cushions, gentle lighting, and tactile resources create a soothing environment that helps learners feel safe and grounded.
 This space encourages children to practise Valuing yourself — taking time to understand and care for their emotions — and supports Engaging positively by helping them return to learning feeling calm and ready.

-Our Early Years classroom is a bright, open space that supports exploration, creativity, and early learning.
+Our Early Years classrooms are bright, open spaces that supports exploration, creativity, and early learning.
 With bi-fold doors opening directly onto the outdoor area, children enjoy a smooth flow between indoor and outdoor play — encouraging curiosity and independence through continuous provision.
 The environment promotes Trying your best by giving learners the freedom to explore at their own pace while building early communication, social, and problem-solving skills.

 Key Stage 2 Classroom